 Here are some perks that might pique your interest:

 - Currently when you join the BCITRA the calendar year in which you join is free and regular dues begin the following January.
-Soon you will be able to opt for a one year fee or a reduced ten-year fee.
+You can now pay your Association fees on an annual basis or take advantage of the NEW reduced ten-year fee.

 The majority of the ten-year fee will be immediately contributed to the Endowment Fund which is established through the BCIT Foundation and provides bursary assistance for BCIT students.
 Our Association has contributed more than $60,000 to this fund to date.